shujanaqvifalcon/Book-Management-App/README.md

 always related to an author but it is possible it does not belong to any library.

+         Tech-stack
+     1. Node JS.
+     2. Express Js FrameWork.
+     3. MySql DB.
+     4. Sequelize ORM.

          Features
-     1.Crud For an Author.
+     1. Crud For an Author.
-     2.Crud For library.
+     2. Crud For library.
-     3.Crud For Book.
+     3. Crud For Book.
-     4.Junction-table to connect a book with multiple Libraries
+     4. Junction-table to connect a book with multiple Libraries.

 Installation steps to run server locally